Author Guidelines

 Protocols must include at least the following items:

-- Title: must include the specific type of study, e.g. randomized clinical trial.
+• Title: must include the specific type of study, e.g., randomized clinical trial.

-- Abstract: must be structured with the following sections: Introduction; Aims; Methods and Analysis; Ethics and disclosure.
+• Abstract: The abstract must be structured in the following sections: Introduction; Aims; Methods and Analysis; Ethics and Disclosure.
 Registration details should be included as a final section if appropriate.
+Include after the abstract “Strengths and potential limitations of this study,” containing up to five short points, with a maximum of one sentence each, specifically related to the methods.

-- Limits: Maximum of 4000 words (excluding title, abstract, figures, tables and references); Maximum of 6 tables and/or figures; Maximum of 35 references.
+• Limits: Maximum of 4000 words (excluding title, abstract, figures, tables, and references); Maximum of 6 tables and/or figures; Maximum of 35 references.

 2.8.1.2 Clinical Protocols / Publication of recommendations ("Guidelines") / Diagnosis or treatment algorithms